byakuga-12/ppt-to-pdf-convertor/README.md

 a simple yet useful tool to convert ppt to pdf locally without running out of tokens or watching ads

-(copy this code in vscode , that's it)
+(copy this code in vscode and run , that's it)